odoo/documentation/content/applications/marketing/events/track_manage_talks.rst

 From here, event badges can be sent manually, by selecting :guilabel:`Send By Email`.
-The :guilabel:`Attendee` can also be marked as :guilabel:`Attended`, or the registration can be canceled altogether via the :guilabel:`Cancel Registration` button.
+The :guilabel:`Attendee` can also be marked as :guilabel:`Attended`, or the registration can be cancelled altogether via the :guilabel:`Cancel Registration` button.

 .. image:: track_manage_talks/events-send-email-button.png
    :align: center